apostolatos/restfull_api/README.md

 # Installation

-First of all, we need create a database which is named `restfull_api`
+First of all, we need to create a database which is named `restfull_api`

 Once the database is created, run the following URL command to install tables and seeder.